23 June | Closing Event Bewoners-in-the-loop, samen beslissen over AI in de stad

 Location: Pakhuis de Zwijger, Amsterdam

-More information about the programme and speakers will follow soon.
+Check this link for more information about the programme and speakers and registration.